laurajunco/angular/README.md

 - Angular will not scan all files by default.
 Hence, we have to register a new component in the appModule declarations.

 ### 5. Using Custom Components
-- Use a component by adding its html selector to any other component template.
+- Use a component by adding its HTML selector to any other component template.

 ### 6. Creating Components with the Command Line Input (CLI) and Nesting Components
 - We can create components from the CLI